Looting: Looting of industry

 As part of World War II reparations, Soviet forces systematically plundered the Soviet occupation zone of Germany, including the Recovered Territories, which later transferred to Poland.
 The Soviets sent valuable industrial equipment, infrastructure and whole factories to the Soviet Union.

 Many factories in the rebels' zone of Aleppo during the Syrian Civil War were reported as being plundered and their assets transferred abroad.
-Agricultural production and electronic power plants were also seized, to be sold elsewhere.
+Agricultural products and electronic power plants were also seized, to be sold elsewhere.